Preparing Inbound Shipments

 -

-Mixed Cartons without proper segregation: It is highly recommended to segregate SKUs within mixed cartons rather than lumping them all together in a box that needs to be sorted first before counting and receiving.
-For example, use envelopes, smaller boxes or similar separative methods to enable the FC to quickly count each SKU in its entirety during receiving.
+Mixed Cartons Without Proper Segregation: It is highly recommended to segregate SKUs within mixed cartons rather than lumping them all together in a box that needs to be sorted first before counting and Receiving.
+For example, use envelopes, smaller boxes, file folders, or similar separative methods to enable the FC to quickly count each SKU in its entirety during Receiving.

 -